GroupNo-6/Internet-Prices-Around-the-World/README.md

  ## Extraction:

- For this project we explored many Datasets that were available on [website](https://www.kaggle.com).
+ For this project we explored many Datasets that were available on this [Kaggle website](https://www.kaggle.com).
 We were able to find the following:

- * [dataset](https://www.kaggle.com/datasets/ramjasmaurya/1-gb-internet-price) : This contains a daatset of internet prices around many countries and islands.
+ * [data set](https://www.kaggle.com/datasets/ramjasmaurya/1-gb-internet-price) : This contains a dataset of internet prices around many countries and islands.
- * [dataset](https://www.kaggle.com/datasets/prasertk/internet-broadband-and-mobile-speeds-by-country) : This contains Internet broadband speed by country.
+ * [data set](https://www.kaggle.com/datasets/prasertk/internet-broadband-and-mobile-speeds-by-country) : This contains Internet broadband speed by country.
- * [dataset](https://www.kaggle.com/datasets/cityapiio/world-cities-average-internet-prices-2020) : This contains the world cities average USD internet prices.
+ * [data set](https://www.kaggle.com/datasets/cityapiio/world-cities-average-internet-prices-2020) : This contains the world cities average USD internet prices.
- * [dataset](https://www.kaggle.com/datasets/sansuthi/gapminder-internet) : this contains the Internet Usage rate per 100 people population.
+ * [data set](https://www.kaggle.com/datasets/sansuthi/gapminder-internet) : this contains the Internet Usage rate per 100 people population.

  We were able to read all the above CSV files using jupyter notebook and importing pandas as pd.